 My husband, in the single-dad role while I was out of town, made some decisions to solve the "how to be in two places at once" problem.
 He engaged our 19-year-old in taking our 11-year-old to sports practice and then coming to the airport to pick me up Saturday afternoon.
-He told our son that he appreciated the help, and didn't burden him with expectations or rules; he simply gave
+He told our son that he appreciated the help, and didn't burden him

 That night, the siblings made plans to go see "The Hunger Games" before the older son's check-in at the sober shelter.
 My husband and I shared a welcome-home dinner, watched one of our favorite TV shows and enjoyed catching up.